 Life survives by carving out an orderly space of living conditions in the physical world, where the natural state of matter is a disorder.

 Science-like statements might have limited appeal in the realities of our lives.

 We trust our eyes or social exchange of arguments much more.
 There appears to be a time limit, though.

 Beauty, or perceptions of reality, resides in the eye and mind of the beholder.

 However, as we all share human culture, finding common understandings that connect us should be easier than those dividing us.
 After all, like everyone else, I need oxygen in every breath I take and a

-clean, reliable water and food supply on my table.
+clean, reliable water and food supply.